The C*STEROID Trial

 Can we safely reduce the risk of breathing problems for newborn babies by giving corticosteroid injections to their mothers before a planned caesarean section?

-What is the C*STEROID Trial?
+What is The C*STEROID Trial?

-Why is the C*STEROID Feasibility Study and C*STEROID Trial important?
+Why is The C*STEROID Trial important?

 Let your midwife or obstetrician know if you’d like to take part, or contact the C*STEROID research team to register your interest.

 Are there any risks?